 Under Profile, select Maximum compatibility, Maximum security, or Custom.
 Selecting Custom allows you to create a custom profile for SMB protocol versions, SMB channel encryption, authentication mechanisms, and Kerberos ticket encryption.

 After you've entered the desired security settings, select Save.

 SMB file shares in Azure Files support a subset of features supported by SMB protocol and the NTFS file system.
-Although most use cases and applications do not require these features, some applications may not work properly with Azure Files if they rely on unsupported features.
-The following features are not supported:
+Although most use cases and applications do not require these features, some applications might not work properly with Azure Files if they rely on unsupported features.
+The following features aren't supported:

 - SMB Direct

 - VSS for SMB file shares (this enables VSS providers to flush their data to the SMB file share before a snapshot is taken)

 SMB Azure file shares are available in every Azure region, including all public and sovereign regions.
 Premium SMB file shares are available in a subset of regions.